 Initially, you may find that a cyclocross bike is one that looks similar in shape to a typical road bike, but the tires look much thicker.
 The normal composition of a cyclocross bike is capable of riding on a variety of surfaces in comparison with the aforementioned.
 In fact, this type of road bike is capable of riding on a variety of pavements, unpaved trails, grass, types of gravel, and combination pavement.
 You don’t have to ride on the smoothest surfaces, but you shouldn’t be running on mountainous terrain and expecting the work of a mountain bike.
 Unlike the previously mentioned bicycle, you’re able to carry a bit more weight on the average cyclocross bike, and they can carry loads that are light.
-Typically, the style of brake that comes within this type of bike is able to prevent the build-up of mud and whatnot to ensure the best riding and the optimal performance of the frame.
-Like the last, this bike has a type of drop handlebar for streamline riding.
+Typically, the style of brake that comes with this type of bike is able to prevent the build-up of mud and whatnot to ensure the best riding and the optimal performance of the frame.
+Like the last, this bike has a type of drop handlebar for streamlined riding.
 If you’re searching for a cyclocross bike, you may end up seeing it as “CX” on some listings instead of the full name.

 We should mention that your core strength must be pretty good to successfully ride on this type of bike without harming yourself, especially on the variety of terrain that this bike allows you to ride on with ease.
 Normally, you can ride on pavement, sand, mud, and even woodland, unpaved areas with ease.
-Because of their ability to be so versatility, they’re becoming much more popular.
-It’s worth noting that if you don’t like riding that’s fast paced, you may not enjoy the riding you’ll receive from the cyclocross bicycle, as it’s typically more frantic in pace.
-Unlike some other bikes, you don’t have to put away cyclocross bike during the wintertime!
+Because of their ability to be so versatile, they’re becoming much more popular.
+It’s worth noting that if you don’t like riding that’s fast-paced, you may not enjoy the riding you’ll receive from the cyclocross bicycle, as it’s typically more frantic in pace.
+Unlike some other bikes, you don’t have to put away your cyclocross bike during the wintertime!
 You can actually use this bike year-round with ease, and because of its versatility, you can use this during all seasons for commuting with optimal efficiency.
 Definitely, the best bike to use during winter.

 Let’s discuss touring bicycles next.

 Also listed under the “road bike” umbrella is the touring bicycle.
 A very specific style of road bike with a slightly different handlebar design than the aforementioned, but the overall design is much better for those that want long-distance riding, especially those that are self-supported.
 The true difference between this bike and others you may see is that it comes with cargo racks and mounting bolts for optimal riding and carrying.
 There’s a type of drop handlebar, but it’s not nearly as extreme as the ones we’ve mentioned.
 There are even fenders for versatility.
-The design of this bike is more relaxed than the other two mentioned, and you don’t need to be an extreme angle to successfully ride this bike and get the most out of it.
+The design of this bike is more relaxed than the other two mentioned, and you don’t need to be at an extreme angle to successfully ride this bike and get the most out of it.
 The gear range on this style of bike is typically much lower in comparison with other road bikes because they can carry larger loads up hills that are a little steeper.
-I think this is the best bike for those who want to commute to work or the gym (or wherever) will find great success with this bike.
+I think this is the best bike for those who want to commute to work or the gym (or wherever) and will find great success with this bike.

 Of course, there are many sub-genres of touring bicycles that include the following:

-- Road touring: Typically, the frame is geometrically designed to ensure a stable ride that’s more comfortable than not, especially when you’re carrying around baggage of sorts on the panniers and racks that are mounted or carrier racks.
+- Road touring: Typically, the frame is geometrically designed to ensure a stable ride that’s more comfortable than not, especially when you’re carrying around the baggage of sorts on the panniers and racks that are mounted or carrier racks.

-- Sport touring: Another type of touring bike, the sports style is a type of bike that’s lightweight and has wheels and a frame that are lighter and more narrow.
+- Sport Touring: Another type of touring bike, the sports style is a type of bike that’s lightweight and has wheels and a frame that are lighter and more narrow.
 Because you’re able to handle this fast and well, the responsiveness of the sport touring bike is quite desired, but it’s worth mentioning that this style of touring bike isn’t meant for larger loads and it should really only be the rider on the bike.